 - Go to Background and pick your brand coloured background.

-Other options: pick from the free backgrounds related one of your brand colours or insert an image from your computer.
+~ You can pick from the free backgrounds related one of your brand colours that are on Canva

 - (Optional) Go to Elements and add a little design to it.
 You can add lines, shapes, images, a grid if you would like to put multiple images in one.